gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

             .. tab-item:: Q1

-                Modify the code above use the x-tilt of the microbit to choose the waveform to use from the list.
-Use the scale function to scale the x accelerometer readings to integers form 0 to 4.
+                #.
+Modify the code above to use the laser sound effect and a copy at double the frequency: laser = audio.SoundEffect(freq_start=1600, freq_end=400, duration=400, shape=audio.SoundEffect.SHAPE_CURVE)

                 .. code-block:: python